johnfedoruk/bangular/aio/content/guide/architecture.md

 A good component presents properties and methods for data binding.
 It delegates everything nontrivial to services.

-Angular doesn't *enforce* these principles.
+Bangular doesn't *enforce* these principles.
 It won't complain if you write a "kitchen sink" component with 3000 lines.

-Angular does help you *follow* these principles by making it easy to factor your application logic into services and make those services available to components through *dependency injection*.
+Bangular does help you *follow* these principles by making it easy to factor your application logic into services and make those services available to components through *dependency injection*.

 <hr/>